unibeck/solstatus/README.md

 ## v2 TODO:
 - Release notes:
     - Imperative to update to latest v1.x version before upgrading to v2
     - Migration code for a breaking change from v1.5 to v1.6 has been removed
+    - to adopt previous services to IaC you need to rename the services to the new format:
+        - Worker: `monitor-exec-production` -> `solstatus-prod-monitor-exec`
+        - Worker: `monitor-trigger-production` -> `solstatus-prod-monitor-trigger`
+        - Worker: `solstatus-production` -> `solstatus-prod-app`
+    - [] test upgrade from v1.x to v2.x
 - [x] fix useform ssr
 - [x] implement bun workspaces/catalog
 - [x] Reconsider pnpm in favor of bun